MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-managed-code.md

 title: Debugging Managed Code Using the Windows Debugger
 description: You can use the windows debuggers (WinDbg, CDB, and NTSD) to debug target applications that contain managed code.
-keywords: debugging, debug, Windbg, managed code debugging, .NET common language runtime, common language runtime, CLR , JIT compiler, JITted code ms.date: 05/23/2017
+keywords: debugging, debug, Windbg, managed code debugging, .NET common language runtime, common language runtime, CLR , JIT compiler, JITted code ms.date: 09/27/2024
 ---

 # Debugging Managed Code Using the Windows Debugger

 You can use the Windows debuggers (WinDbg, CDB, and NTSD) to debug target applications that contain managed code.
-To debug managed code, you must load the [SOS debugging extension (sos.dll)](/dotnet/framework/tools/sos-dll-sos-debugging-extension) and a data access component (mscordacwks.dll).
+To debug managed code, use the !SOS debugging extension (sos.dll) and a data access component (mscordacwks.dll) in combination with the CLR runtime.

-The Windows debuggers are separate from the Visual Studio debugger.
-For information about the distinction between the Windows debuggers and the Visual Studio debugger, see [Windows Debugging](index.md).
+The Windows debuggers, such as WinDbg are separate from the Visual Studio debugger.
+For information about the distinction between the Windows debuggers and the Visual Studio debugger, see [Debugging Tools for Windows](debugger-download-tools.md).

+This article provides instructions on using Windows debuggers (WinDbg, CDB, NTSD) to debug managed code, including .NET Framework, .NET Core, and .NET 5+ applications.

+> [!NOTE]
+> When debugging .NET Framework, .NET Core, and .NET 5+ applications, ensure that you are using the latest version of the Windows Debugger tools.
+Additionally, consider using Visual Studio or Visual Studio Code for a more integrated debugging experience.
+WinDbg is more complex, takes more work to set up, and is typically used when additional low level information is required.

 ## Introduction to Managed Code